Lingadevaru/Xylophone-Android/README.md

 # Xylophone-Android

 Android Application on Music.
-Simple music file are linked in the project and it is used in generating the sound.<br/> The library used to generate the music is Soundpool().
+Simple music files are linked in the project and it is used in generating the sound.<br/> The library used in the project to generate the music is Soundpool().